TreeMap Structure and Visualization

 .

-The previous article Common Types of Binary Trees introduced binary search trees.
-Next, I will guide you to personally implement structures similar to Java's standard library TreeMap
+In the previous article Common Types of Binary Trees, we introduced binary search trees.
+Next, I will show you how to implement a structure like Java's TreeMap

 and TreeSet

-However, considering that this article is part of the data structure basics chapter, it will only explain the principles of TreeMap/TreeSet
+However, since this article is still in the basics section, I will only explain the idea behind TreeMap/TreeSet

 Advantages of Binary Search Trees